What-s-Our-Team-Name/CSE5914FinalProject/README.md

     - Ask the user for the name of the first movie and check if it's validity(Need at least one valid movie)
     - Continue asking for more movies if the client chooses to share

+    #TODO - Figure out how to warn the client of an unvalid input.
+        - How to stop asking for movies
+        - Send the user_movie_list to the algorithm
+        - Clean up and comment

 2. Use Cosine Similarity
     - Compare the movies chosen by the client and the movies from the database and find the cosine similarity.
     - When given a list from the user we might have to create a vector from the average or the sum of the cosine similariy for each of the movies.